 In 2004 Richard began living permanently in Bali, he currently resides in Ubud, the island’s cultural and artistic heartland.
 His experience in Indonesia totals more than 23 years.
 He regularly visits museums and galleries attending fairs, exhibition openings, art discussions, auctions,and cultural programs locally, nationally, and in the region.
 Richard’s passion for art inspired him to write articles, first being published in 2007.

-Richard’s role is as a mediator, or ‘bridge’, between the public and the art world, to aid in the communication of art and its understanding.
+Richard’s role is as a mediator, or ‘bridge’, between the public and the art world, to aid in the communication of art and its understandings.
 He contributes articles and essays to the print and online media, and exhibition catalogues, while actively communicating with artists, curators, collectives, galleries and art spaces, art lovers, collectors and the public.

-Since January 2018 he has held the position of art columinist for NOW!Bali Magazine and has contributed articles to the Jakarta Post and Jakarta Globe newspapers, Art Republik, Now!
+Since January 2018 he has held the position of art columnist for NOW!Bali Magazine and has contributed articles to the Jakarta Post and Jakarta Globe newspapers, Art Republik, Now!
 Singapore, NOW!Jakarta, Arti, Art Malaysia, Art One Nation, Indo Expat, The Yak, UbudLife & Ubud Community News magazines.
 He is currently being published regularly in Indonesia’s largest English language newspaper the Jakarta Post.

 Richard is the advisor at Cata Odata Art Space in Ubud, an art tourism presenter, and is well known in Bali for his contributions behind-the-scenes.
 He was a member of the Board of Directors of the Bali Art Society 2014-2015.
 One of his current projects is the compiling of data and information for his upcoming Bali art guide book to be published in 2020.